Nasir ad-Din, Palestine

-Nasir ad-Dīn (نصر الدين) was a small Palestinian Arab village 3 km southwest of Tiberias, on the crest of a slope that overlooks the Sea of Galilee.
+Nasir ad-Dīn (نصر الدين; also Naṣr ad-Din) was a small Palestinian Arab village 3 km southwest of Tiberias, on the crest of a slope that overlooks the Sea of Galilee.
 The village had several springs to the east, south, and southeast.
 In the 1931 British census 179 people lived there, decreasing to 90 in a 1945 census.
 Nasir ad-Din and nearby al-Manara were in the same jurisdiction with 4,185 dunams of land, most of which was allocated to cereals.

 In the 1948 Palestine war, the village was destroyed and its residents expelled as part of the 1948 Palestinian expulsion.

-History

-Archeological excavations has shown that the place was inhabited in the Hellenistic era, and that a major settlement was here during the Roman era, in 2nd to 4th century CE.
+Etymology

-Nasir ad-Din is named after a shrine dedicated to Nasir ad-Din, an Ayyubid general who died while fighting the Crusaders and buried to the north of the village, according to local legend.
+According to local legend, the village was named after a shrine dedicated to Nasir ad-Din, an Ayyubid general who died while fighting the Crusaders and buried to the north of the village.
 A kilometer to the west is the shrine for another Muslim soldier who died fighting the Crusaders, named Sheikh al-Qaddumi.
+"Nasir al-Deen" and "Sheikh Qadumi" were mentioned separately in the context of the 1948 Palestine war.

+History and archeology

+Antiquity

+Archeological excavations have shown that the place was inhabited in the Hellenistic period, and that a major settlement stood there during the Roman period, in the 2nd to 4th century CE.
+Israeli archaeologist Uzi Leibner however argued that the site was abandoned in the late third century, due to the rarity of pottery shards from that period and a complete absence of shards from the fourth century.
+The ancient settlement is usually identified with Jewish Bethmaus (Bet Ma'on).

+Ottoman period

+In 1875, Victor Guérin noted a spring and ruins of a village among which "ten families of poor fellahs eke out a miserable existence".
+Guérin suggested identifying the site with Bethmaus on the basis of its location matching a description of Josephus.

-British Mandate era
+British Mandate

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Nasir al Din had a population of 109, all Muslims, increasing in the 1931 census to 179, still all Muslims, in 35 houses.

 During the British Mandate in Palestine, most of Nasir ad-Din's houses were scattered north–south, with no particular village plan.
 The inhabitants worked in agriculture and animal breeding.

-In the 1944/1945 statistics the population consisted of 90 Muslims, and together with the people of Al-Manara they had 4,185 dunams of land.
+In the 1944/1945 statistics the population consisted of 90 Muslims, and together with the people of al-Manara they had 4,185 dunams of land.
 Of this, 4,172 dunams of land were used for cereals, while 13 dunams were classified as built-up (urban) area.